Export Control

 International Collaborations

-In general, collaborations between university personnel and scholars at foreign institutions or organizations do not require export license approval unless they involve export controlled or restricted research or services; a restricted party; or a sanctioned or embargoed country.
+In general, collaborations between university personnel and scholars at foreign institutions or organizations do not require export license approval unless they involve controlled items or other regulated activities, a restricted party, or a sanctioned country or other country of concern.
 Therefore, before engaging in international collaborations, the university must verify whether prior export license approval is required.

 Compliance Alert - Federal laws may regulate research/telework from certain countries